Syed Sajjad Bokhari

-Syed Sajjad Hussain Bokhari (سید سجاد حسین بخاری) is a Pakistani politician, author and businessman who is the founder of Abb Takk News and Apna Channel.
+Syed Sajjad Hussain Bokhari (سید سجاد حسین بخاری) is a Pakistani politician, author and businessman.

 A senior party official and Senator affiliated with Pakistan Peoples Party (PPP), he was a close aide of Benazir Bhutto, former Prime Minister of Pakistan, and served in various capacities under her leadership.

 Early life and education

-Bokhari was born on February 8, 1955, in Bhalwal, District Sargodha, Punjab to a Syed family.
+Bokhari was born on 8 February 1955, in Bhalwal, District Sargodha, Punjab to a Syed family.
 After receiving his early education in his hometown, Bokhari moved to Rawalpindi, where he completed both his F.Sc (pre-medical) and B.A. in Political Science from Government Gordon College.
 He further holds three Masters: M.A.
 French, Language and Literature, from National University of Modern Languages (previously known as NIML and affiliated with Quaid-e-Azam University) in Islamabad, M.A.
 Political Science and M.A.
 History from University of Punjab in Lahore.

-Career
+Journalistic career

 In 1992, Benazir Bhutto appointed Bokhari as the chief executive, editor-in-chief and printer/publisher of Daily Musawat (a newspaper founded by Zulfikar Ali Bhutto and closely affiliated with Pakistan Peoples Party).
 He was tasked with reviving the newspaper that had been banned during the martial law regime of Zia-ul-Haq and held that position until 2010, when it was handed over to Bilawal Bhutto Zardari.